 Our objectives are:

-- Increase the understanding and awareness of climate change risks and opportunities within Aberdeenshire.
+- Increase the understanding and awareness of climate change risks, challenges, and opportunities within Aberdeenshire.

-- Work with communities using a place-based approach to discover what their priorities are and how they can be supported to mitigate and adapt to climate change.
+- Encourage the use of a place-based approach when engaging with communities on how to mitigate and adapt to climate change.

-- Support decision-makers to make climate friendly and climate ready decisions which support the delivery of local and national commitments and mutually benefit Aberdeenshire’s environment, economy and people.
+- Support decision-makers to contribute to the delivery of local and national commitments to climate change that mutually benefit Aberdeenshire’s environment, economy, and people.

-The steering group consists of members from the following organisations:
+The CRA network currently consists of the following organisations:

 - Aberdeenshire Council

 - Cairngorms National Park Authority

 - Scottish Water